RIOT-OS/RIOT/README.md

 ## GETTING STARTED
 * You want to start the RIOT?
-Just follow our [quickstart guide](http://doc.riot-os.org/index.html#the-quickest-start) or the [getting started documentation](http://doc.riot-os.org/getting-started.html).
+Just follow our [quickstart guide](http://doc.riot-os.org/index.html#the-quickest-start) or try this [tutorial](https://github.com/RIOT-OS/Tutorials/blob/master/README.md).
+For specific toolchain installation, follow instructions in the [getting started](http://doc.riot-os.org/getting-started.html) page.
 * The RIOT API itself can be built from the code using doxygen.
-The latest version is uploaded daily to http://riot-os.org/api.
+The latest version of the documentation is uploaded daily to [riot-os.org/api](http://riot-os.org/api).

 ### USING THE NATIVE PORT WITH NETWORKING
 If you compile RIOT for the native cpu and include the `netdev_tap` module,